All Episodes

 They're knuckleheads and all that.

-Uh the president is saying, give America a raise while his policies are resulting in people getting fired.
+The president is saying, give America a raise while his policies are resulting in people getting fired.

-The president is proud of Michael Sam coming out ahead of the NFL draft as homosexual, but he would forbid his imaginary son Trayvon Martin from playing in the end.
+The president is proud of Michael Sam coming out ahead of the NFL draft as homosexual, but he would forbid his imaginary son, Trayvon Martin, from playing in the end.

 In other words, if you are the regime, whatever you're doing, the country's asleep and not noticing.